sonialefevre/Magic-8-ball/README.md

 Little personnal project to make a digital magic 8-ball using Reactjs.

-## TO-DO:
+## TO-DO

-- Add CSS transitions
+- Clear input field on submit

-  (Ideally answer to be displayed in a blue triangle that would spinn a few times before easing-in the answer)
+- Add CSS transitions (ideally answer to be displayed in a blue triangle that would spinn a few times before easing-in the answer)

 - Deal with the input field size depending on user's input size